 the artificial valve, in the case of a valve replacement.
 For a valve repair, the

-procedure done will depend on the type of valve problem you have, for example, your
+procedure done will depend on the type of valve problem you have.
+For instance, your

-doctor may separate fused valve leaflets, repair torn leaflets, or reshape valve parts
+surgeon may separate fused valve leaflets, repair torn leaflets, or reshape valve

-- Once the surgery is done, your doctor will shock your heart with small paddles to
+Once the surgery is done, your surgeon will shock your heart with small paddles to

 restart your heartbeat.
-Next, he or she will allow blood circulating through the bypass
+Next, blood circulating through the bypass machine will be

-- Once your heart is beating again, your doctor will watch it to see how well the heart
+Once your heart is beating again, your surgeon will watch it to see how well the heart

-and valves are working and be sure that there are no leaks from the surgery.
+and valves are working.
+They'll also make sure there are no leaks from the surgery.

-- Your doctor may put wires for pacing into your heart.
-He or she can attach these wires
+Your surgeon may put wires for pacing into your heart.
+These wires can be attached

 to a pacemaker outside your body for a short time and your heart can be paced, if